-The procedure for generating the visualizations in figure~\ref{fig:can_remote_visualizations} can be understood as follows.
-Test set images are first passed through the early layers of a convolutional neural network to produce a feature map, which CRUMB then reconstructs by concatenating memory block vectors to produce an approximated version of the original feature map (see section~\ref{subsection:reconstructmem}).
+The procedure for generating the visualizations in panel \textbf{a} of Fig.~\ref{fig:can_remote_visualizations} can be understood as follows.
+For this analysis, we used a CRUMB model trained on CORe50 in the class-instance setting.
+CORe50 test set images are first passed through the early layers of the CNN to produce a feature map, which CRUMB then reconstructs by concatenating memory block vectors to produce an approximated version of the original feature map (see section~\ref{subsection:reconstructmem}).
 In this study, each feature map is of size $13 \times 13 \times 512$, meaning spatial dimensions of $13 \times 13$ with 512 features at each spatial location.
 Each memory block is one of 256 row vectors in the $256 \times 8$ codebook matrix used for this analysis.
 The memory blocks are 8-dimensional vectors, so each spatial location in the feature map's $13 \times 13$ grid is represented by a 512-dimensional vector formed by concatenating $512/8 = 64$ memory blocks end-to-end.
-Figure~\ref{fig:can_remote_visualizations} shows at most one block per spatial location, the one activated by the first 8 features in the 512-dimensional feature vector, even though 64 memory blocks are activated at each location in total.
+Color coding in Fig.~\ref{fig:can_remote_visualizations}a shows at most one block per spatial location, the one activated by the first 8 features in the 512-dimensional feature vector, even though 64 memory blocks are activated at each location in total.
 We focus on the first 8 features for visualization purposes, because it is not necessarily the case that blocks activated by the first set of 8 features encode the same image features as they might when activated by the $k^{th}$ set of 8 features (where $2 \leq k \leq 64$).